Project Requests

 Does Facilities Management have authority to reject a project?

-No. The Provost, VPUO, President’s Chief of Staff, and VPR hold this authority.
+No. The Provost, VPUO, President’s Chief of Staff, and VPR will hold this authority.

 How does University Advancement fit into this process?